 I always try and get that out of the way right away.
 One of the things I do when I get on stage now is say, “Thank you for taking a chance on the Fear Factor guy.” (laughs)

-You’ve been able to take the money from “Fear Factor” and other stuff and put it into your comedy – anywhere from your own Joe Show to upgrading the sounds system at the Comedy Store.
+You’ve been able to take the money from “Fear Factor” and other stuff and put it into your comedy – anywhere from your own Joe Show to upgrading the sound system at the Comedy Store.
 It’s sort of a model now for comics to use TV work to give them the money to focus on the stand-up.
 How do you see working this balance in the future?

 Anything I do from here on out, unless it’s insane money, I’m gonna do because it’s interesting to me.
 Anything I do, even if it’s insane money, I’d do it as “Well, here’s an opportunity to get some more material.”
 I’m going to figure out how to translate it into comedy.